agui968/Predicting-Beer-Styles-with-Machine-Learning/README.md

 >>
 >>    memo.md: Project-related notes

 For additional details, explore the project's source code, data processing scripts, and model training and evaluation notebooks.
-Feel free to refer to the [docs directory](./docs/) for business and data science presentations or to run the [**Streamlit app**](./app/main.py) if you want to check the performance of the model.
+Feel free to refer to the [docs directory](./docs/) for business and data science presentations.
+If you want to test the performance of the model and make your own predictions, follow this link to the [**Streamlit app**](https://predicting-beer-styles-with-machine-learning.streamlit.app/).

 #### Cheers to Data! 🍻